BlckHawker/Stardew-Discord-Bot/PROJECT_PLAN.md

 - [ ] In the read me, talk about GitHub actions:
   - [ ] How PR merging will be blocked if the unit tests fail.
   - [ ] How to redo unit tests actions on GitHub website
+  - [ ] How to see test coverage results